-In 2018, it started allowing merchants to accept Payton, UPI and card payments directly into their bank mecounts at 0% charge.
-It also hinched the Payton for Business' app which is now called management products-haytin bank to be a Payton APP.
-The company busiels is two usw wealth management products-haytin soluble accepting to be be played as a solution of the played accepting to be be played as a solution.
+In 2018, it started allowing merchants to accept Payton, UPI and card payments directly into their bank necounts at 0% charge.
+It also hinched the Payton for Business' app which is now called the regime A 'P'.
+The company busiels i two unwe wealth management products-haytin solutions at payment the lattice to implay the effective acceptance.